Select your language

 2.23.
 Make clear which suggested additional investigations are essential to support claims made in the manuscript under consideration and which will just strengthen or extend the work.

 2.24.
-Not make unfair negative comments or include unjustified criticisms of any competitors’ work that is mentioned in the manuscript.
+Do not make unfair negative comments or include unjustified criticisms of any competitors’ work that is mentioned in the manuscript.

 2.25.
 Confidential comments to the editor should not be a place for denigration or false accusation, done in the knowledge that the authors will not see these comments.